devilapurv/devilapurv/README.md

 - 👋 Hi, I’m @devilapurv
-- 👀 I’m interested in C++,C,Python
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Power BI
-- 💞️ I’m looking to collaborate on Django projects
+- 💞️ I’m looking to collaborate on Data Analytics projects
 - 📫 How to reach me ...

 <!---